gregpriday/laravel-retry/README.md

 # Laravel Retry

-A robust and flexible retry mechanism for Laravel applications that provides a powerful way to handle transient failures.
-This package helps you handle temporary failures in HTTP requests, database queries, API calls, and any other potentially unstable operations.
+A robust and flexible retry mechanism for Laravel applications to handle transient failures in HTTP requests, database queries, API calls, and any other potentially unstable operations.
+The package provides a host of powerful features to automate and customize retry logic in your application.

 ## Features